top of page

 Step 3:

-CERS Framework PDF for website (1).png
+CERS Framework May 2026 (1).png

 Step 4:

-lay the groundwork for design, funding, implementation,
+The final rating is also used to lay the groundwork for design, funding, implementation, monitoring, and to inform investors.

 THREE USE CASES